varuni-d/ASL-transcription-to-speech-and-text-/README.md

 # ASL-transcription-to-speech-and-text

-In this project, the WLASL dataset was utilized [1].
+In this project, the WLASL dataset was utilized to convert American Sign Language (ASL) to text and speech in realtime[1].
 This dataset is the largest dataset publicly available containing over 2,000 commonly used ASL words.
-Upon downloading the dataset, it was categorized into separate folders by label.
+Upon downloading the dataset, it was categorized into separate folders by label prior to training the model.

 Subsequently, Mediapipe was used for further preprocessing [2].
 The detailed steps are as follows: